rifaideen/sse-server/README.md

 - **Graceful Shutdown:** Supports graceful server shutdown.
 - **Buffered Channels:** Uses buffered channels for efficient message handling.

+## Concurrency Handling

+The `sse-server` package is designed to handle multiple concurrent client connections efficiently and safely.
+To achieve this, the following concurrency mechanisms are employed:

+* **Channels:** Channels are used for communication between goroutines, ensuring safe data transfer.
+* **`sync.Map`:** `sync.Map` is used for concurrent access to the client connection map, minimizing contention.
+* **Race Detection:** The package is regularly tested with the Go race detector (`go test -race`) to identify and prevent race conditions.

+Extensive testing has been performed to ensure that the server handles high concurrency scenarios without data races or other concurrency-related issues.

 ## Installation

 ```sh